 This article describes how to combine the code within two or more R filter variables that are connected to control boxes into a single filter variable.

-- One or more control boxes (created via Anything > Page Design > Control).
+- Two or more control boxes (created via Anything > Page Design > Control).

-- One or more R filter variables that reference these control boxes.
+- Two or more R filter variables that reference these control boxes.

 In short, this is as easy as copying the original code from both variables and combining them with the & (AND) symbol.

-1. Select each variable in the Data Sets tree that you wish to combine and copy the code under Properties > R CODE:
+5. In the Data Sets tree, select the second filter that you want to combine and copy the code under Properties > R CODE.

 Age %in% combo.box.age

 The R CODE for the Combined Filter is: